xlliu7/TadTR/README.md

 ## Introduction

 TadTR is an end-to-end Temporal Action Detection TRansformer.
 It has the following advantages over previous methods:
 - Simple.
 It adopts a set-prediction pipeline and achieves TAD with a *single network*.
+It does not require a separate proposal generation stage.
 - Flexible.
 It removes hand-crafted design such as anchor setting and NMS.
 - Sparse.
-It produce very sparse detections, thus requiring lower computation cost.
+It produces very sparse detections (e.g. 10 on ActivityNet), thus requiring lower computation cost.
+- Strong.
+As a self-contained temporal action detector, TadTR achieves state-of-the-art performance on HACS and THUMOS14.
+It is also much stronger than concurrent Transformer-based methods.

+We're still improving TadTR.
+Stay tuned for the future version.

 ![](arch.png "Architecture")

 ## Updates
 [2021.9.15] Update the performance on THUMOS14.

 [2021.9.1] Add demo code.

 ## TODOs